The whos, whats, and whys of issues related to personal data and data protection in open-source projects on GitHub: Conclusion

 \section{Conclusion}

-Within this study, we want to understand the reporting and resolution of issues related to personal data and data protection on GitHub.
+In this work, we set out to understand the ``whos'', ``whats'' and ``whys'' of issues related to personal data and data protection in public GitHub projects.
 Previous studies have investigated different topics or discussions about personal data and data protection in different channels.
-To the best of our knowledge, no study has yet researched discussions about personal data and data protection on GitHub.
+To the best of our knowledge, no study has yet researched discussions about personal data and data protection on GitHub, i.e. how these topics are discussed \textit{during} the software development process..
 Furthermore, related work either focused on discussions that were started by developers themselves, or discussions that were more general and not tied to a certain project.
-Thus, within this exploratory study, we want to shed light on the impact of data protection regulations throughout the whole process of the software development on GitHub.
-We study this with a combination of qualitative and quantitative analysis to understand what is reported, who reports and resolves issues, and how the different aspects are correlated to each other.
-It will be interesting to see, whether we can confirm prior work, e.g. with respect to the topics discussed, or the drivers that spark discussions.
-We will face a number of limitations, but as this study will be the first of its kind, we hope that future studies will continue our work.
+Thus, the contributions of our exploratory study are insights into data protection concerns that are reported for open source software, insights about the reporters and discussants of such issues, as well as insights into the (re-)actions of developers.
+We, furthermore, shed light on the impact of data protection regulations throughout the software development process specifically on GitHub.

+Our study combined qualitative and quantitative analyses.
+We used open coding to analyze the trigger, type of privacy issue, consent interaction, resolution, and reasons for the resolution of 652 issues related to personal data and data protection.
+We also used descriptive statistics to answer our research questions, as well as $\chi^2$ tests to determine relationships between the variables, and a multinomial logit model, decision tree, and random forest to predict the resolution of issues.

+We calculated that issues on personal data and data protection were reported around 4600 times between April 2016 and December 2022 for the projects we studied.
+Over time, discussions of issues on personal data and data protection were always prevalent, but we observed a significant increase in reporting from the second half of 2017 until the first quarter of 2018, which is the time the GDPR came into effect.
+Reporters came both from within the project, but also from the outside, only active for the reporting of a single issue.
+However, while people from the outside reported issues, they usually did not participate in the subsequent discussion of an issue.

+We also found that discussions on personal data and data protection are very diverse and appear in many different contexts.
+Most issues are asking for new features that would enhance users' privacy or implementations that would make the project regulation-compliant.
+Interestingly, only a minority of issues are triggered by a specific cause, but if they are, it is mainly by GDPR or European privacy legislation in general.
+Only a few issues are solely triggered by CCPA.
+We also could observe that most of the requested features have been implemented without discussion, which indicates that data protection laws and regulations are effective in starting discussions about personal data and data protection within the software development community.